Q-dimi/return_tests/README.md

 ## Where your functions live

 Go to the '/functions' folder and see how the functions are formatted.
 Create a new file in that folder with the same format as the examples.
-The single function placed in function_called will be the function that is tested in that file unless you decide that you want the function within the set in the array to be tested instead via the on parameter in function_called.
-Soon there will be a multiplier that will automate the creation of the test parameters for you.
-Also, there will be a video demo for how all this works.
+The file you create is a supposed to represent all the functions in a directory in your application.

 # Get started